ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development

 ADEA/AAL Institute for Teaching and Learning

-Four recipients will each be awarded a $4,950 tuition scholarship in 2017.
-Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in both phases of the program held in Atlanta, GA.
+Four recipients will each be awarded a $4,950 tuition scholarship in 2018.
+Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in both phases of the program, held at a location to be determined.

 All are welcome to apply.
 Those from the following historically underrepresented groups are strongly encouraged to apply:

 An applicant must: